 When to call your healthcare provider

 Ask your doctor what symptoms to watch out for.
 In some cases, you should call your healthcare team.
 Your doctor may want you to call if you have signs of infection, such as fever or pain that gets worse.

 Long-term side effects

 Some long-term side effects of radiation may not show up for many years after you finish treatment.
 These depend on the dose and type of radiation.
 These also depend on how many times you had the treatment.
-Vaginal dryness may become a life-long problem.
+Vaginal dryness or scarring may become a life-long problem.
+Bowel and bladder problems can also become life-long issues.
 Ask your doctor what to expect.

 Clinical Practice Guidelines in Oncology: Uterine Neoplasms, National Comprehensive Cancer Network

 Herold, David M., MD,Stump-Sutliff, Kim, RN, MSN, AOCNS